sonic-net/SONiC/doc/sonic-installer/SONiC_Image_Installation_Verification.md

 We choose to generate the platform list file during the image build process.
 During image installation, we can just check if the switch's platform is in the `platforms_asic` list file.
 For example, during `sonic-broadcom.bin` build, a file named `platforms_asic` will be generated containing all applicable platforms that are fit broadcom ASIC build.

 Pros:
- - It fits both ONiE and SONiC installer.
+ - It fits both ONIE and SONiC installer.
  - The `platforms_asic` can be generated dynamically based on specific repo and the specific ASIC build.
 So we don't carry unnecessary info in our list file.

 Cons: